ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 + Bluemix Container application

-    For the Bluemix based containers running _BlueCompute_ components the license key has to be added to the docker container during container start or creation of the bluemix   container group with the -e NEW_RELIC_LICENSE_KEY=your-license-key option, where “your-license-key” is your Newrelic license key.
+    For the Bluemix based containers running _BlueCompute_ components the license key has to be added to the docker container during container start or creation of the bluemix   container group with the -e NEW_RELIC_LICENSE_KEY=your-license-key option, where “your-license-key” is your New Relic license key.

-    Additionally you have to define the application name for the NewRelic agent with the option -e CG_NAME=your-appname where “your-appname” is your  desried name for the application shown and used inside NewRelic.
+    Additionally you have to define the application name for the New Relic agent with the option -e CG_NAME=your-appname where “your-appname” is your  desried name for the application shown and used inside New Relic.
 If you want to deploy the application to different regions or spaces, adding a flag to the name will allow to manage the applications more easily.
-If the same name is used, Newrelic will handle the application instances as a single application.
+If the same name is used, New Relic will handle the application instances as a single application.

     This is true for the Bluemix containers:

     + [Inventory Microservice](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-inventory)

-        When creating the container group add the options for NewRelic:
+        When creating the container group add the options for New Relic:

         `cf ic group create -p 8080 -m 512 --min 1 --auto --name micro-inventory-group -e NEW_RELIC_LICENSE_KEY=[YOUR_LICENSE_KEY] -e  "CG_NAME=microservice-inventory" -e "eureka.client.serviceUrl.defaultZone=https://eureka-cluster-dev.[YOUR_NAMESPACE]/eureka/" -e "spring.datasource.url=jdbc:mysql://[YOUR_MYSQL_IP1]:3306,[YOUR_MYSQL_IP2]:3306/inventorydb" -e "spring.datasource.username=[YOUR_DBUSER]" -e "spring.datasource.password=[YOUR_PASSWORD]" -n inventoryservice -d mybluemix.net registry.[YOUR REGION].bluemix.net/$(cf ic namespace get)/inventoryservice:cloudnative`

     + [Socialreview Microservice](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-socialreview	)

+        When creating the container group add the options for New Relic:

+        `cf ic group create -p 8080 -m 512 --min 1 --auto --name micro-socialreview-group -e NEW_RELIC_LICENSE_KEY=[YOUR_LICENSE_KEY] -e  "CG_NAME=microservice-socialreview" -n socialreviewservice -d mybluemix.net registry.ng.bluemix.net/{yournamespace}/socialreviewservice`

     + [Netflix Zuul Edge Proxy](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-zuul)